redstrate/Kawari/USAGE.md

 **Kawari requires that you have an active subscription**, and are in possession of a legitimate copy of the game.
 Kawari is not related or affiliated to SqEx, and by using it you are in explicit violation of the User Agreement (_Limitation 2.4_.)

 ## Prerequisites

 * Windows or Linux
 * Copy of the game updated to the supported game version (see README)
-* Oodle Network Compression (can be obtained from [here](https://github.com/WorkingRobot/OodleUE), place static library (`.a`) into `oodle` directory)
+* Oodle Network Compression (can be obtained from [here](https://github.com/WorkingRobot/OodleUE)

+## Download Artifact

+Windows and Linux artifacts are built on every commit, under [Github Actions](https://github.com/redstrate/Kawari/actions).
+You will have to download the Oodle Network `.dll` (Windows) or `.so` (Linux) yourself however.

+## Building

+Build Kawari with `cargo build`.
+If you're building with Oodle support, place the `.so` (Linux) or `.lib` (Windows) into the `oodle` directory when building.
+The library must be named "oodle-network-shared".

 ## Setup

-Build Kawari with `cargo build`.
 Afterwards, create a `config.yaml` in the current directory.
 Currently the minimal config you need to run most services looks like this:

 ```yaml
 game_location: pathtogamedir